About This Course

 - researching and writing a 15,000-20,000-word dissertation (if you are completing the dissertation).

-The course is taught by staff of the Departments of Government, Law and History.
+The course is taught by staff of the Departments of Government and Politics, Law and History.
 Our staff have expertise in areas such as global governance/international organisations, foreign policies and foreign policy decision-making, the European Union, international law and human rights, as well as in more specialised areas such as US foreign policy, European security and migration.

 You can search UCC's Institutional Research Information System for staff profiles.

 Key features of the MSc in International Public Policy and Diplomacy are its focus on policy issues and the way in which it gives you the practical skills necessary to work in international policy environments.

 The work placement and the skills focus of the assessment for the course are central to its effectiveness.
 In this course you will engage with the most contemporary debates and issues facing the global policymaking community and have direct interaction with current and retired policy-makers.

 These features of the MSc International Public Policy and Diplomacy give our graduates a competitive edge.
 Past students repeatedly comment on the value of the skills component of the course and the work placements in exposing them to international environments and in engendering a deep understanding of this exciting and evolving field.

 Uniquely, the MSc International Public Policy and Diplomacy offers you the choice of either a traditional minor thesis or the opportunity to undertake a work placement for between three and five months.

 Students take work placements in a variety of organisations/institutions working in areas related to international affairs, such as government ministries, international organisations, the offices of elected representatives, think-tanks and non-governmental organisations.